umarhassan-mitodl/8.13-14-fall-2016/content/pages/instructor-insights/_index.md

 ## *Physical Review Letters* Editor Interview

-*Students in Junior Lab write papers in the style of* {{% resource_link "65b666b0-5b97-46f9-8237-b8abf232d724" "Physical Review Letters" %}} *to hone their science communication skills.
+*Students in Junior Lab write papers in the style of* [Physical Review Letters](https://journals.aps.org/prl/about) *to hone their science communication skills.
 Below, Dr. Robert Garisto, an editor of this premier journal, responds to questions about helping students and young professionals develop professional competencies as writers in the field.*

 **OCW**: Please describe your role at *Physical Review Letters* (PRL).

 **Dr. Robert Garisto:** The primary responsibility of a PRL editor is to decide, via a peer review process, which manuscripts submitted to PRL will be accepted for publication.
-I have a number of other roles, including deciding which papers we will highlight with a PRL {{% resource_link "528e1ce2-e0b7-48bf-9aa7-ec0ffa8902aa" "Editors' Suggestion" %}}, managing several junior editors, and helping chart the course for the future of the journal.
+I have a number of other roles, including deciding which papers we will highlight with a PRL [Editors' Suggestion](https://journals.aps.org/prl/highlights), managing several junior editors, and helping chart the course for the future of the journal.

 **OCW**: What challenges do you see newly-minted physicists encountering in the realm of science communication?